How to migrate from WPForms to Gravity Forms (step-by-step guide)

 Form entries in Gravity Forms

 As you can see, we have successfully migrated our form entries from WPForms to Gravity Forms!
-All you need to do is export your data as a CSV file and GravityImport takes care of the rest by importing the data and creating a new form for you in Gravity Forms.
+All you need to do is export your data as a CSV file and GravityImport takes care of the rest by importing the data and creating a new form for you.

 Migrating from WPForms to Gravity Forms is easy!